36 Non-Candy Easter Egg Fillers Kids Will Love

 Fillers for a Crowd

-Or your can get a pre-filled egg assortment instead.
+Or you can get a pre-filled egg assortment instead.
 This variety pack of Easter eggs come pre-filled, which will save you a lot of time. (affiliate)

 Can I Make It an Easter Egg Scavenger Hunt?